pu-shi/pu-shi.github.io/_pages/about.md

 Recent News
 ---
+* Dec.
+2022: Our paper, [Private and Accurate Decentralized Optimization via Encrypted and Structured Functional Perturbation](https://arxiv.org/pdf/2209.01756.pdf) (with Yijie Zhou), has been accepted for publication in IEEE Control Systems Letters!
 * Nov.
 2022: On November 12, I was invited to give an online talk titled "Asymptotic Network Independence in Distributed Stochastic Gradient Methods" at 智能无人系统协同优化与博弈论坛.
 Thank Prof. Yanan Zhu!
 * Sep.
 2022: Our paper, [Private and Accurate Decentralized Optimization via Encrypted and Structured Functional Perturbation](https://arxiv.org/pdf/2209.01756.pdf) (with Yijie Zhou), is online!
 * August.
 2022: Congratulations to Kun Huang for winning the presentation runner-up prize at The Second Doctoral and Postdoctoral Daoyuan Academic Forum!